-Once we have interviewed and accepted you, the wait time depends on the training program in which you are participating but the typical wait is 12-18 months.
+Once we have interviewed and accepted you, the wait time depends on the training program in which you are participating but the typical wait is two–three years.
 However if you are looking for a dog for brace and balance, have specific breed or size requirements, or need particularly challenging or complex tasks, the wait time can be longer.
 Please note that we are not currently accepting applications for brace and balance dogs.

 I am unable to travel to Colorado.
 Can I still get a dog from you?

 Unfortunately, coming to our facility to meet a dog and the subsequent training/placement class are both requirements of our program.
 Our staff is simply too small to travel all over the country to try and match dogs and place them.
 We are happy to discuss your options with you and recommend service dog agencies that may be closer to where you live.

 Why type of breeds do you work with?